 • Wash your floor occasionally with a floor cleaner.
 Look for a neutral cleaner that isn't too harsh.

-• Sweep, dust, or vacuum your floor daily if needed.
+• Sweep, dust, or vacuum your vinyl floor regularly.

 •When moving heavy appliances or furniture it is a good idea to use a plywood sheeting path.
 If the item is too heavy you can use the plywood path to drag it over.
 This will protect your flooring and make your move easier.

 • Never use a detergent that is abrasive.
 Vinegar or "mop and shine" products may leave a film on your floor, rather than give you that shiny floor that you seek.

 • Never use a wax polish